 MILLIONS of natives in the Far East make use of craft having only two main points of resemblance to the boats and small vessels of the West: these craft are built of wood and they float.
 Some, such as the Arab dhow and the Chinese junk, are seaworthy vessels.
 Before the steamship clipped the wings of sail, they played an important part in carrying goods across the seas east of Suez and were the main links in the chain of communication from East to West.
 For local trade these vessels still defy steam and the internal combustion engine.
 Smaller craft are used for fishing in tropical seas, and still smaller ones for river fishing.
 Others are floating homes and cargo carriers on rivers and canals.

 Man power being cheaper than diesel oil and petrol in the East, paddles, sweeps and sails continue to propel craft, the design and rig of which have remained practically unaltered for centuries.
 Here and there an idea has been taken from the white man, but only by natives of the coast in contact with the West.
 The vast majority of natives build their boats and handle them just as their ancestors did.
 Although a European boat specially designed for local needs may be the more efficient craft, more seaworthy and capable of carrying more cargo with fewer hands, she is unable to win favour and make a place for herself.
-The native craft is built of local materials in a time-
+The native craft is built of local materials in a time-honoured way and sailed or paddled by men who have been accustomed almost from the cradle to manage her according to tradition.
+Every vessel represents a compromise between what man wants to do and what wind and water permit, and in no craft is this more exemplified than in the small boats built by natives.

 Some craft, especially river boats, are extremely primitive and scarcely merit their appellation; but others are most ingenious, and require skill in management.
 Properly handled, such boats accomplish remarkable passages, and when the white man tries to handle them he realizes the skill of the native.

 The smaller craft on the coasts vary in design according to local conditions, for not only does the native have to build his boat to suit the Waters in which she is to operate, but he has also to do his best with local material.
 He is often too poor to buy better material, which would have to be brought some distance.
 Instead of using canvas for sails, he may have to make his sails of matting, and his halyards and sheets may be of grass rope.
-Before the coming of the white man, with his iron nails and edge-
+Before the coming of the white man, with his iron nails and edge-tools, the canoe craftsmen of the South Sea Islands had to build seaworthy canoes without the aid of iron.

 The triangular lateen sail which gave the felucca and other Mediterranean vessels a reputation for speed is said to have originated from the Arab dhow.
 So long and heavy is the yard that sometimes two spars are fitted to give the requisite length.
 When the sail is furled and the vessel is at anchor the yard, with the sail furled to it, is kept clear of the deck.
-The yard is hoisted, the heel is made fast to the deck by the tack-
+The yard is hoisted, the heel is made fast to the deck by the tack-purchase, and the peak is topped up to the required angle.
+When the sail is furled ropes called brails are used to control it.
+As there are no Trade Winds in the Mediterranean this triangular loose-footed sail, which can be quickly adjusted to a variety of angles and swiftly furled in a squall, has proved more serviceable for the great inland sea than the square-rig.

 It is extraordinary that the Indians, walled in from the rest of Asia by the mighty Himalayas, did not seek intercourse with the world by building ships; but the fact remains that the various races inhabiting the subcontinent are primarily landsmen.